 Respect All People (RAP)

 RAP is a new approach to reducing & replacing violence among young people... a new way of thinking... ideas & encouragement for schools, youth organisations & services working with young people.
 Participants of RAP training are provided with tools, programmes, concepts and resources for direct use within their schools, organisations and services... and trainees get to be hooked up with others RAPping around the country...

 This group organised Dignity2015, held in Hawke's Bay, featuring Dr Allan Wade and Dr Cathy Richardson from Canada among others.
 Resources from Dignity2015 are available on the website.
 Check the website or Facebook page for future RBP events in Aotearoa.

 Provides seminars, workshops and training sessions for a wide range of audiences including: Standard presentation; Community Audits; Community Partnerships; Community Problem Solving; Domestic Violence and the Workplace; Information Analysis; Protection Orders; Risk Assessment and Safety Planning; Special Topics; Violence – Standard presentation; and Police Safety Orders.

 The Safeguarding Children Initiative is a charitable organisation which aims to reduce child abuse in New Zealand by delivering free evidence-based seminars.
-SCI has developed a free eLearning Basic Awareness & Child Protection course.
+Safeguardig Children has developed three eLearning Child Protection courses.

 Shine (Safer Homes in New Zealand Everyday)